nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

 1. This feature only removes a student from a group, not from T_Assistant.
-2. The student and group must exist in T_Assistant.
-3. The student must be in that group.
+2. The student must exist in T_Assistant and be in a group.
-4. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).
+3. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario